awphi/esp32-cambridge-transit/api/README.md

 ### Environment vars

 You'll also need to set a few environment variables.
-You can do this by creating a `.env` file adjacent to this README that looks like this:
+For local development, you can do this by creating a `.env` file adjacent to this README that looks like this:

 ```bash
 BUS_STOP_REF=...